IvanJosipovic/pam_oidc_auth/README.md

       - Description: The audience claim in the JWT token.
 This is usually the client ID of the application.
       - Required: true
     - Name: `username_claim`
       - Description: The claim in the JWT token that will be used as the username.
-This is usually `sub`.
+This is usually `sub`
       - Required: false, default: `sub`

 ```
-auth required pam_oidc_auth.so discovery_url=https://login.microsoftonline.com/{TenantId}/v2.0/.well-known/openid-configuration audience=f6e6e114-1007-49e0-b15d-dd4812968345 username_claim=client_id
+auth required pam_oidc_auth.so discovery_url=https://login.microsoftonline.com/{TenantId}/v2.0/.well-known/openid-configuration audience=f6e6e114-1007-49e0-b15d-dd4812968345
 ```

 ## Testing